sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 This plugin instead is just a lightweight pure-Java filtering layer.
 Even the SSL layer is provided as an extra Netty transport handler.

-#### Less moving parts
+#### Fewer moving parts
 Some suggest to spin up a new HTTP proxy (Varnish, NGNix, HAProxy) between ES and clients to filter out malicious access with regular expressions on HTTP methods and paths.
 This is a **bad idea** for two reasons:
 - You're introducing more complexity in your architecture.
-- Reasoning about security at HTTP level is risky, flaky and less granular than controlling access at the internal ElasticSearch protocol level.
+- Reasoning about security at HTTP level is risky, flaky and less granular than controlling access at the internal Elasticsearch protocol level.

-**The only clean way to do the access control is AFTER ElasticSearch has parsed the queries.**
+**The only clean way to do the access control is AFTER Elasticsearch has parsed the queries.**

 Just set a few rules with this plugin and confidently open it up to the external world.